justin-rim/Smart-brain-frontend/README.md

 ## Instructions

-To start, click on the "Register" link at the top-right corner or on the "Sign-In" page.
+To start, click on the "Register" link at the "Sign-In" page or the top-right corner.

-Fill out the form, and click the "Register" button on the form.
+Fill out the form and click the "Register" button once completed.
 This will take you to the home page.

 Copy a link of any image with a face (currently only working with single individuals) and paste within the box and click the "Detect" button.